kaBeech/astrohashing/README.md

 The only other route currently implemented is `/star-catalog`, which lists all the stars loaded into KV

-A frontend demo is available at [kabeech.com/fun/star-crossed/](https://www.kabeech.com/fun/star-crossed/).
-However, the birthdays are currently hard-coded.
-I'll implement a form with date-pickers that can be used to hit the API for custom birthdays soon.
-For now I need to sleep
+A frontend demo is available at [kabeech.com/fun/star-crossed/](https://www.kabeech.com/fun/star-crossed/)

 To start the server: `deno tasks dev` in the root directory